jsheroes/website/src/pages/posts/2022-transparency-report.md

 ---
-layout: "../../layouts/MarkdownLayout.astro"
+layout: ../../layouts/MarkdownLayout.astro
+author: Ale Retegan
+title: 2022 Transparency Report
+published: Oct 20, 2022
 ---

-# 2022 Transparency Report

 This year in June we had our first in-person event after the pandemics.
 For the 4th edition of JSHeroes we decided to go for a 1-day event, with only 300 participants, so that everyone feels safe to participate.